-Criteria Yes No N/A Maple Confection Production Procedure & Policy 8.1 Sugar maker has a production policy for each pure maple confection that they produce.
+Criteria Yes No N/A Location of processing and packing of pure maple confections: Maple Confection Production Procedure & Policy 8.1 Sugar maker has a production policy for each pure maple confection that they produce.
 8.2 The syrup for all confections is cooked to the desired temperature with a calibrated thermometer.
-The temperatures are approximately 234 degrees F for cream, 238 degrees F for candy, and 260 degrees F for granulated sugar but may vary based on location, equipment used and production process.
+The temperatures are approximately 234 degrees F for cream, 238 degrees F for candy, and 260 degrees F for granulated sugar, but may vary based on location, equipment used, and production process.
 8.3 All containers are inspected for foreign debris prior to filling.
-Maple Confection Production Area 8.4 Maple confection production area has a handwashing station that includes clean water, soap, disposable towels and a trash can with a lid.
-8.5 Maple confection production containers are stored in a clean, dry area that is protected from pests and other contaminants.
-8.6 All maple confection production surfaces that come in contact with food products are cleanable.
-8.7 Pest control methods follow guidelines on product label.
-6.7 Test control methods follow guidelines on product label.
-8.8 All lights in or near maple confection production area are protected from glass breakage.
-Maple Confection Production Equipment 8.9 Sugar maker is utilizing quality control measures that eliminate introduced lead level defects.
-8.10 No galvanized equipment.
-8.11 No lead solder.
-8.12 No bronze pumps or fittings (bronze may contain up to 7% lead).
+Maple Confection Production Area 8.4 Maple confection production area has a handwashing station that includes clean water, soap, disposable towels, and a trash can with a lid.
+8.5 If maple confection production area is different from sugarhouse, water must be tested (and pass) annually, unless on a municipal water supply.
+Water sample for testing must be pulled from point of use.
+8.6 Maple confection production containers are stored in a clean, dry area that is protected from pests and other contaminants.
+8.7 Retail confection container labels meet Vermont maple regulations and applicable FDA food labeling regulations.

-Maple Confection Production Equipment (continued) 8.13 No copper in contact with syrup (copper may contain up to 1% lead).
-8.14 Is syrup transfer method food safe?
-8.15 Policy on cleaning process and approved chemicals is included in policy manual.
+Maple Confection Production Area (continued) 8.8 All maple confection production surfaces that come in contact with food products are cleanable.
+8.9 Pest control methods follow guidelines on product label.
+8.10 All lights in or near maple confection production area are protected from glass breakage.
+Maple Confection Production Equipment 8.11 Sugar maker is utilizing quality control measures that eliminate introduced lead level defects.
+8.12 No galvanized equipment.
+8.13 No lead solder.
+8.14 No bronze pumps or fittings (bronze may contain up to 7% lead).
+8.15 No copper in contact with syrup (copper may contain up to 1% lead).
+8.16 Is syrup transfer method food safe?
+8.17 Policy on cleaning process and approved chemicals is included in policy manual.
 Policy requires that instructions for each cleaning chemical are followed.
-8.16 All utensils used are food grade, in good condition, rated for the temperature, and stored in a sanitary manner.
-Allergen Cross Contact Prevention 8.17 Production procedures do not contribute to allergen cross contact and contamination from any source.
+8.18 All utensils are food grade, in good condition, rated for the temperature, and stored in a sanitary manner.
+Allergen Cross Contact Prevention 8.19 Production procedures do not contribute to allergen cross contact and contamination from any source.
 Allergens: milk, eggs, peanuts, tree nuts, soy, wheat, fish, crustacean/shellfish, sesame.
-8.18 Sugar maker has a policy on how outside food is separated from maple confection production areas.
-8.19 Verify defoamer used for maple confections does not contain allergens and is safe for human consumption.
-Maple Confection Storage and Traceability 8.20 Sugar maker has a system to create lot numbers in order to code each pure maple confection batch so that they can be traced back in case of a recall.
-8.21 Labeling system needs to ensure sugar maker can trace where each pure maple confection batch was sold and that end user can trace confection back to the sugar maker (two-way tracking).
-8.22 All pure maple confection retail containers are clearly identified as containing only pure maple.
-8.23 Verify that stored pure maple confections continue to be protected against allergens and cross-contamination.
+8.20 If home kitchen is used for production or packing of maple confections or maple confections are being produced/packed where allergen containing value-added products are produced, sugar maker is using cleaning protocols, dedicated equipment, and scheduling practices to prevent allergen cross-contamination.
+8.21 Sugar maker has a policy on how outside food is separated from maple confection production areas.
+8.22 Verify defoamer used for maple confections does not contain allergens and is safe for human consumption.

+Maple Confection Storage and Traceability 8.23 Sugar maker has a system to create lot numbers in order to code each pure maple confection batch so that they can be traced back in case of a recall.
+8.24 Labeling system needs to ensure sugar makers can trace where each pure maple confection batch was sold and that end user can trace confection back to the sugar maker (two-way tracking).
+8.25 All pure maple confection retail containers are clearly identified as containing only pure maple.
+8.26 Verify that stored pure maple confections continue to be protected against allergens and cross-contamanation.

-- Maple Confection Production Policy for each pure maple confection produced - Storage & Traceability System to Create Lot Numbers
+- Maple Confection Production Policy for each pure maple confection produced - Storage & Traceability System to create lot numbers